 INTO Queen's offers a range of academic and English language programmes to help prepare international students for undergraduate study at Queen's University.
 You will learn from experienced teachers in a dedicated international study centre on campus, and will have full access to the University's world-class facilities.

 These programmes are designed for international students who do not meet the required academic and English language requirements for direct entry.

 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

 Studying for a BSc (Hons) Professional Nursing degree at Queen’s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
 Graduates from this degree at Queen’s are well regarded by employers both nationally and internationally.

 Around 99% of graduates from this programme go on to pursue a career in nursing which is an interesting, rewarding and challenging career where work can be in a variety of health care settings, with people of all ages and backgrounds.
 Nursing can also offer a diverse range of post registration opportunities to specialise in areas such as counselling; public health and health promotion; acute care, as well as education and research

-Students who join our Learning Disability Nursing course will graduate from the same programme; there is no opportunity to move between fields after you commence the course.
-Graduates, therefore, are specialists in their field and go on to excel in the area of Learning Disability Nursing.
+Students who join our Learning Disabilities Nursing course will graduate from the same programme; there is no opportunity to move between fields after you commence the course.
+Graduates, therefore, are specialists in their field and go on to excel in the area of Learning Disabilities Nursing.